 JUNIOR ACHIEVEMENT COMPANY FINDS NEW USES FOR TRANEMO FABRIC

 .
 The fledgling business was run by Jonathan Anderson, Peter Hörstedt, Vendela Palmqvist and Ida Andersson.
 This seemed to be a natural partnership for Tranemo, in line with our World Care vision.
 We were also curious about the company and took the opportunity to interview the young people behind the apron business.

 How did you come up with this business idea?

-How did it go when you developed the design?
+How did you develop the design?

-What is unique about the apron?
+What’s unique about your apron?

-They cut the parts in Tranemo.
-Then the aprons are sewn at Idésömnad in Borås.
-Pockets and towel loops are made of leather from Elmo, we sew them ourselves.
-It is important to us that all production takes place locally.
-We had the option of producing in Poland but we did not want that.
-Everything should happen locally with a focus on sustainability.
+The pieces are cut by Tranemo.
+Then the aprons are stitched together at Idésömnad in Borås.
+The pockets and towel loops are made of leather from Elmo.
+We sew these on ourselves.
+It’s important to us that all the manufacturing is done locally.
+We had the option of making them in Poland but we decided against that.
+Everything should be local.
+The image we are promoting is sustainability.

 What are your thoughts on the future of the company?